jube-home/www.jube.io/_pages/jube-training.md

 ---

-# **Service Delivery & Developer Support**
+## Service Delivery

-Integration support is provided throughout the pilot, including:
+Throughout the pilot, partners receive flexible, on-demand guidance to support successful integration, including:

-- **Matrix Chat Room:** Direct asynchronous access to the developer for fast guidance.
+- **Matrix Chat Room:** Asynchronous access to the developer for timely guidance.
-- **Email Support:** Guidance and clarifications as needed.
+- **Email Support:** Clarifications and implementation advice.
-- **On-Demand Meetings:** Live walkthroughs and problem-solving sessions.
+- **On-Demand Meetings:** Live walkthroughs and problem-solving sessions as needed.

-If desired, as an elective, **retained developer support** is available on a rolling monthly basis, providing **two days (16 hours) of support per month**, prorated by the hour.
-This ensures your team can continue to implement, operate, and refine Jube confidently.
+Partners can also optionally engage Jube on an **Expert of Record** basis.
+This is not billed developer time, but a strategic assurance layer: a lightweight monthly retainer providing priority access to senior expertise, architectural oversight, and escalation support.
+Your team retains control of day-to-day development, while Jube offers guidance on critical issues—reducing risk, avoiding costly mistakes, and ensuring high-quality delivery.
+Any deeper, hands-on intervention is scoped and billed separately.

 ---